hossein-lap/vim/README.md

 - Auto fill `{ } [ ] ( )`
     - Has a keybinding to enable/disable
     - Fills markdown's `* *` and `_ _`
 		- This will be only enabled on markdown files, and cannot be turned off [Didn't set that :)]
-- some `omnifunc` configurations
-    - like `set omnifunc=htmlcomplete#CompleteTags` for `html/xhtml` filetype
 - don't expand tab in `make` filetype [makefiles]
 - enable `filetype plugin` and `filetype indent`
 - also it has the `plugins`